aws-samples/sample-secure-ISV-solution-deployment/README.md

 # Secure ISV Solution Deployment in Customer AWS Accounts

 ## Overview
+Independent Software Vendors (ISVs) develop solutions for end customers which are sometimes launched in customer Amazon Web Services (AWS) accounts.
+Usually, the ISV will work with their customer to deploy the solution.
+However, in regulated industries, customer requirements may prevent the ISV from having any access to the customer environment, configuration information, and secrets.

 This solution demonstrates a secure pattern for ISV (Independent Software Vendor) solutions to integrate with customer resources in AWS without requiring access to sensitive customer credentials.
 Using AWS CloudFormation, the customer can deploy the ISV's application while maintaining control over their credentials and resources.
 The solution leverages AWS Secrets Manager to securely store and retrieve database credentials, allowing the ISV application to connect to the customer's database without the ISV ever seeing the credentials.